Table of Contents

-If you are delcaring a CLAS major for the first time or are changing from one CLAS major to another CLAS major you can log on to http://www.ppc.uconn.edu/ and follow the steps.
-If you are declaring a double major then you need to schedule an appointment with Suzanne Waterman through Advapp: http://advapp.uconn.edu/.
+If you are declaring a CLAS major for the first time or are changing from one CLAS major to another CLAS major you can log on to http://www.ppc.uconn.edu/ and follow the steps.
+If you are declaring a double major then you need to schedule an appointment with Suzanne Waterman through Nexus: http://nexus.uconn.edu.

 What is a plan of study?

 A plan of study is a form that summarizes all the courses that you need to take for your major.
-Your final plan of study needs to be filled out, signed by your major advisor and then turned into the Degree Auditor in Wilbur Cross by the 4th week of the semester in which you expect to graduate.
-They are available in the main office (OAK 409) and on this website under forms.
+Your final plan of study needs to be submitted in Student Administration by the 4th week of the semester in which you expect to graduate.
+Hard copies of the plan of study are available under “forms“.

 Which catalog year do I follow for my plan of study?